 Governor Abbott Appoints 14 To Texas Health Services Authority Board Of Directors

-Governor Greg Abbott has reappointed Paula Anthony-McMann, Ph.D., Victoria Ai Linh Bryant, Pharm.D., Shannon Calhoun, Lourdes Cuellar, Salil Deshpande, M.D., Emily Hartmann, Kenneth James, Jerome Lisk, M.D., Leticia Rodriguez, Jonathan Sandstrom Hill, Siobhan Shahan, and Carlos Vital, M.D. to the Texas Health Services Authority Board of Directors for terms set to expire on June 15, 2021.
-Additionally, the Governor reappointed Calvin Green and Jeffrey Hoogheem to serve as ex-officio members for terms set to expire on June 15, 2021.
-The Texas Health Services Authority is responsible for coordinating the implementation of health information exchange (HIE) in Texas.
+Governor Greg Abbott has appointed Wes Tidwell, Kourtney Kouns, Lacey Fails and reappointed Victoria Bryant, Pharm.D., Shannon Calhoun, Salil Deshpande, M.D., Calvin Green, Jeff Hoogheem, Kenneth James, Jerome Lisk, M.D., Leticia Rodriguez, Jonathan Sandstrom Hill, Cynthis Stinson, Ph.D., and Carlos Vital, M.D. to the Texas Health Services Authority Board of Directors for terms set to expire June 15, 2025.
+The Authority is responsible for coordinating the implementation of health information exchange in Texas.

-Victoria Ai Linh Bryant, Pharm.D. of Houston is the founder of Ambassadors Caregivers, LLC.
-She is a member of the American Pharmacists Association, University of Houston College of Education Dean’s Advisory Council, and The Altus Foundation.
-She also serves as the president for the World Chamber of Commerce of Texas.
+Victoria Bryant, Pharm.D. of Houston is the founder of Ambassadors Caregivers and president of the Faith, Hope and Joy Foundation.
+She is the scholarship chair for the Vietnamese American Pharmacists Association.
+She is the former president for the World Chamber of Commerce – Texas.
 Bryant received a Doctor of Pharmacy from the University of Houston.

-Shannon Calhoun of Goliad is Vice President of Network Development at National Rural Accountable Care Consortium.
-She previously served as Vice President of Business Development of Caravan Health, and as CEO of Southeast Texas Health Systems.
-She previously volunteered as the logistics officer for the Goliad County Emergency Medications Clinic, and is a past member of the Goliad County Chamber of Commerce Finance Committee, Goliad Community Network, Goliad Rotary Club, and the Pecan Valley Area Health Education Center Calhoun received a Bachelor of Science in agronomy from Texas A&M.
+Shannon Calhoun of Goliad serves in a leadership role in the adoption of healthcare transformation, where information and interoperability support improved healthcare and population health.
+She served as regional vice president of growth for Aledade and as vice president of network development for the National Rural Accountable Care Consortium and Caravan Health.
+She served as CEO of Southeast Texas Health System for over 20 years.
+She previously volunteered as the logistics officer for the Goliad County Emergency Response Clinic and is a past member of the Goliad County Chamber of Commerce Finance Committee, Goliad Community Network, Goliad Rotary Club, and the Texas American Health Education Center East - Victoria Region.
+Calhoun received a Bachelor of Science in Agronomy from Texas A&M University.

-Salil Deshpande, M.D. of Houston is the chief medical officer for UnitedHealthcare’s Community Plan of Texas.
-He is a member of the American Medical Association, American College of Physicians, Texas Medical Association, and the Harris County Medical Society, and is a Diplomate of the American Board of Internal Medicine.
-Deshpande received a Bachelor of Arts in biological sciences from the University of Southern California, Doctor of Medicine from Baylor College of Medicine, and a Masters of Business Administration in finance and health care management from the Wharton School of the University of Pennsylvania.
+Salil Deshpande, M.D. of Houston is the chief medical officer for UnitedHealthcare Community Plan of Texas.
+He is a member of the American Medical Association, American College of Physicians, Texas Medical Association, and the Harris County Medical Society.
+Additionally, he is a diplomate of the American Board of Internal Medicine.
+He also serves on the boards of The Living Bank and the March of Dimes.
+Deshpande received a Bachelor of Arts in Biological Sciences from the University of Southern California, Doctor of Medicine from Baylor College of Medicine, and Master of Business Administration in Finance and Health Care Management from the University of Pennsylvania.

-Kenneth James of Volente is the vice president of operations at Superior HealthPlan.
-He currently serves on Superior HealthPlan’s Performance Improvement Team, Healthcare Effectiveness Data & Information Set, and Clinical and Diabetes Steering Committees.
-Additionally, he volunteers with the Grandview Hills PTA.
-He is a former coach for Elgin Little League, and has volunteered with the Cajun Navy.
-James received a Bachelor of Science in computer information systems from Tarleton State University.
+Kenneth James of Volente is the senior vice president of operations at Superior HealthPlan.
+He currently serves on Superior HealthPlan’s Performance Improvement Team and Compliance, Quality Measures, and Diabetes Steering Committees.
+He is a former coach for Elgin Little League and has volunteered with the Cajun Navy.
+James received a Bachelor of Science in Computer Information Systems from Tarleton State University.

 Jonathan Sandstrom Hill of Lakeway serves as general counsel for Capital Commercial Investments, Inc. He is a member of the State Bar of Texas.
-He volunteers as a preschool Sunday School teacher and usher at Southwest Family Fellowship, and serves on the board of Recycle NOW.
-Sandstrom Hill received a Bachelor of Arts in political science from Boston College, where he was a member of the Honors Program, and a Juris Doctor degree from Georgetown University Law Center.
+He volunteers as a preschool Sunday School teacher and usher at Southwest Family Fellowship and serves on the board of Recycle NOW.
+Sandstrom Hill received a Bachelor of Arts in Political Science from Boston College, where he was a member of the Honors Program, and a Juris Doctor from Georgetown University Law Center.